SarahSexton/NodevemberMS/README.md

  * We use "[Visual Studio Code](https://code.visualstudio.com/)": it's free, cross-platform, a lightweight 5-minute download, and great for Node debugging.
 You can also use Sublime Text, Vim, Notepad++ or any editor of choice.
 * [Node.js](https://nodejs.org/en/) runtime and tools installed
 * [GitHub.com](http://github.com) account created
-* [Git](http://git-scm.com/) version control and tools (Terminal and Git Bash) installed
+* [Git](http://git-scm.com/) version control and tools (Git Bash) installed
 * Windows, Mac, or Linux OS

 ## Steps
-These steps describe how to get started running Node on Azure Web Apps.
+These steps describe how to get started running Node on Azure web apps.

-This is Nodevember, so we'll be using Node.js (of course) with the Express web framework and Socket.io to send messages in a real-time chat room.
+This is Nodevember, so we'll be using Node.js (of course!) with the Express web framework and Socket.io to send messages in a real-time chat room.
 You will create a web app from Azure, set up deployment via local Git or GitHub, then you will run the application locally, make changes, commit, and push them to Azure.
 We'll show how to do this from Windows, Mac, or Linux.

 ### Step 1: Create a Web App in Azure